 This week is the birth anniversary of a person who was one of the most influential in my life: my dear mother.
-This week also marks the second anniversary of her passing from this physical life, as she made her transition just a few days prior to her 93rd birthday.
-As I reflect on her life and all of what she meant to me, I am reminded of not only how loving she was but of her wisdom.
+This week also marks the sixth anniversary of her passing from this physical life, as she made her transition just a few days prior to her 93rd birthday.
+As I reflect on her life and all of what she meant to me, I am reminded of not only how loving she was but of her wisdom

 In my early years, my mother’s constant concern was for her children’s welfare.
 I was the third of the four children and even though we were living in meager times, mother made sure that we had food to eat, a roof over our heads, and clean clothes to wear.
 And she was wise - she knew the value of an education and closely supervised our schooling by volunteering in our classrooms and making sure our homework was done and done right.
 And she did all this while running our family’s restaurant alongside our father.